Majestic-Diamond-Ducks/icm-api/README.md

 Method | URL | Type
 ------ | --- | ----
-GET | /sensors | Get all the measurements as JSON.
-You can also define the optional parameters `from`, `to`, `device` to narrow down the results. <br> <b>Example:</b> http://localhost:8080/measurementss?device=test&from=1571777668227
+GET | /measurements | Get all the measurements as JSON.
+You can also define the optional parameters `from`, `to`, `device` to narrow down the results. <br> <b>Example:</b> http://localhost:8080/measurements?device=test&from=1571777668227
-POST | /sensors | Add a new measurement.
-The body must be a JSON in [this format](https://raw.githubusercontent.com/Majestic-Diamond-Ducks/Simple-Json-Client/master/document.json).
-DELETE | /sensors/delete/all | Erase all measurement recorded in the API.
+DELETE | /measurements/delete/all | Erase all measurement recorded in the API.
-GET | /sensors/populate | Add a set of new measurement with different measurements and timestamp for testing.